Ib01/MediaBeaver/README.md

 * allow for global paths i.e should only have to enter path to movie directory once

 * Bell & Whistle - add a option to select common regular expressions in the Advanced config page

 * in the case where we cannot fine a match in open subtitles service using hash value we can search using movie name/ season info?

+* Ensure error is thrown if destination root and source paths specified in configs is not found during processing